-The two areas I personally struggle with the most are cleaning the house, and keeping up with the dishes.
+The two household categories I personally struggle with the most are cleaning house and keeping up with the dishes.

 The laundry?
 Well, I actually kind of like it.
 (More on that in a minute!)

 This year, my word is cultivate, and one aspect of my life that I’m cultivating is simplicity.
 I’m working toward simplifying and streamlining household tasks that need to be done regularly.

 I’ve been evaluating my habits around the home and asking myself questions like…